LukeMacdonald/mediconnect/README.md

 ## Example Prexisting Accounts
 ### Patient
-Email: Test@gmail.com
+Email: patient@gmail.com
-Password: test
+Password: patient
 ### Doctor
-Email: Jamal@gmail.com
+Email: doctor@gmail.com
-Password: jamalMan
+Password: doctor
 ### SuperAdmin
 Email: admin@gmail.com
 Password: admin

+## Extra Notes
+The Cloud service used to access the database only allows a very minimum number of users to be running the server at once which can cause the appliation to somees fail.